Chill Out, Jo-Cam

 As a postmodern with a literature degree, I'm not about to say that's an invalid way to look at any given story.
 It's not wrong or useless to view mythology through a psychological or psychoanalytical lens.
 Literary criticism is big enough to look at anything in any number of ways.

-What I will say is that as long as you're analyzing mythology from a psychological perspective, you're lifting it out of its genre and treating it as something it is not.
+What I will say is that as long as you're analyzing mythology from a psychoanalytical perspective, you're lifting it out of its genre and treating it as something it is not.
 Myths aren't allegories; they're not metaphors.
 They're not there for us to study, pick apart and write papers on.

-In other words, the purpose of myth isn't to tell us about the human psyche.
+The purpose of myth isn't to tell us about the human psyche, in other words.
 It's to tell us about the world.